JoshGinnett/itac-docs/docs/Training/Module-1/LaTeX.md

 To get started, try watching this video:

-{% include youtube.html id="lgiCpA4zzGU" %}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lgiCpA4zzGU?si=T04Vcj0laU6z4FQx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Then, read this article: [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).

-Now, you should have a decent familarity with the general idea of how LaTeX works.
+Now, you should have a decent familiarity with the general idea of how LaTeX works.

 ## More Advanced Concepts

 There's a lot more to learn in LaTeX before you're a pro.
 Check out these articles to learn about some more advanced concepts that we use at the ITAC every day.
-It'll take you a while to have this become mnuscle memory, so don't worry if you don't remember 100% of what you read.
+It'll take you a while to have this become muscle memory, so don't worry if you don't remember 100% of what you read.
 The main idea here is that you're aware of what you can do and you know where to go to find the answer.

 - [Tables](https://www.overleaf.com/learn/latex/Tables)
 - [Images](https://www.overleaf.com/learn/latex/Inserting_Images)